flutter/engine/impeller/docs/standalone_gles.md

 # Using Impeller as a Standalone Rendering Library (with OpenGL ES)

 This guide describes how to use Impeller as a standalone rendering library using OpenGL ES.
 Additionally, some form of WSI (Window System Integration) is essential.
-Since EGL is the most the most popular form of performing WSI on platforms with OpenGL ES, Impeller has a toolkit that assists in working with EGL.
+Since EGL is the most popular form of performing WSI on platforms with OpenGL ES, Impeller has a toolkit that assists in working with EGL.
 This guide will use that toolkit.

 While this guide focuses on OpenGL ES with EGL, the steps to setup rendering with another client rendering API (Metal and Vulkan) are fairly similar and you should be able to follow the same pattern for other backends.